Accurate

 The Fokker-Planck codes CQL3D

-[1] and CQLP [2] have been used to calculate the neoclassical transport coefficients
+[1] and CQLP [2] have been used to calculate the neoclassical transport

-valid for arbitrary tokamak geometry and collisionality.
+coefficients valid for arbitrary tokamak geometry and collisionality.
+These

-These results provide better and more complete coefficients than the previously
+results provide better and more complete coefficients than the previously used Hirshman, Hinton, Chang, Taguchi, etc models.

 We have fitted the exact